 It is a good idea to consult a solicitor for advice if you intend to live a separate life under the same roof as your spouse.
 The lawyer is able to advise you on how to structure your relationship and daily affairs in a manner likely to satisfy a court that you and your spouse have lived separate lives.

-If you need clear advice about deceased estates, about obtaining a Grant of Probate or Letters of Administration, contesting or defending a will, or about making other legal arrangements for your later life, James Barkell will expertly and compassionately assist you at what is often a difficult and stressful time in this regard.
+If you need clear advice about deceased estates, obtaining a Grant of Probate or Letters of Administration, contesting or defending a will, or making other legal arrangements for your later life such as the preparation of your will, appointing a Power of Attorney or appointing an Enduring Power of Attorney, Barry Beilby will expertly and compassionately assist you during what is often a stressful time.

 If you believe that: